-An alternative method for calorimetric measurement of the jet azimuthal anisotropy, without direct event-by-event reconstruction of the reaction plane has been discussed in Ref.
-[183].
-The technique is based on the correlation between the azimuthal position of a jet axis and the energy deposition in calorimetric sectors that are not incorporated in the jet.
-The accuracy of the $v_2^{\rm jet}$ determination achieved by such a method has been found to be similar to that derived from the direct reconstruction of the reaction plane [180].
+jet axis and the energy deposition in calorimetric sectors that are not incorporated in the jet.
+The accuracy of the $v_2^{\rm jet}$ determination achieved by such a method has been found to be similar to that derived from the direct reconstruction of the reaction plane [183].

-4.2.4 Reaction plane determination with the tracker
+4.2.4.
+Reaction plane determination with the tracker

-The charged particle reconstruction capabilities in heavy-ion collisions using the CMS Silicon Tracking System [184] were evaluated in Ref.
-[165] using a full detector simulation.
-Even in the high-multiplicity environment of central PbPb events, a high algorithmic tracking efficiency of about 80% is achieved with less than a few percent fake track rate for $p{\rm T} > 1$ GeV/c.
-Tracks are reconstructed with excellent momentum resolution, $\Delta p{\rm T}/p{\rm T} < 1.5\%$ (for $p{\rm T}$ values up to 100 GeV/c).
-The resolution of the track offset at the event vertex is better than 50 μ m, improving to 20 μ m for $p{\rm T}$ above 10 GeV/c.
+The charged particle reconstruction capabilities in heavy-ion collisions using the CMS Silicon Tracking System [187] were evaluated in Ref.
+[168] using a full detector simulation.
+Even in the high-multiplicity environment of central PbPb events, a high algorithmic tracking efficiency of about 80% is achieved with less than a few percent fake track rate for $p_T > 1 \text{ GeV/c}$.
+Tracks are reconstructed with excellent momentum resolution, $\Delta p_T/p_T < 1.5\%$ (for p_T values up to 100 GeV/c).
+The resolution of the track offset at the event vertex is better than 50 μ m, improving to 20 μ m for p_T above 10 GeV/c.
 Thus, it seems feasible to use the CMS tracking system for elliptic flow measurements.
 A preliminary analysis, based on a full detector simulation of HYDJET PbPb events, shows that the event plane resolution achieved with the CMS tracker is close to the value obtained at the generator level and somewhat better than the value obtained with the CMS calorimetry.
 The transverse momentum and rapidity dependences of the elliptic flow coefficient can be reconstructed with the CMS tracker with high accuracy, using the event plane as well as the cumulant method.
-More detailed studies of this topic are currently in progress [185].
+More detailed studies of this topic are currently in progress [188].

-4.3 The cumulant method for flow studies
+4.3.
+The cumulant method for flow studies

 Anisotropic flow can also be measured without direct reconstruction of the reaction plane angle.
-Since all particles are correlated with the reaction plane, they are also indirectly correlated with each other [176, 186].
-In the case when the particle distribution can be well described by an elliptic form, Eq.
-(4.3), and there are no other particle correlations besides those due to flow (or other correlations can be neglected), the azimuthal anisotropy coefficient can be determined using the two-particle azimuthal correlator without the event plane angle Ψ_0 ,
+Since all particles are correlated with the reaction plane, they are also indirectly correlated with each other [179, 189].
+In the case when the particle distribution can be well described by an elliptic form, equation (4.3), and there are no other particle correlations besides those due to flow (or other correlations can be neglected), the azimuthal anisotropy coefficient can be determined using the two-particle azimuthal correlator without the event plane angle Ψ_0 ,